 - 2-5tbsp buttermilk or milk, plus extra to glaze

-Lightly flour work surface and a rolling pin.
-Gently roll out the dough right into a round as a minimum of 2.5cm thick.
-Cut out each scone with a 5cm cutter.
-Please don’t twist the cutter; carry it and simplify the dough out.
-You’ll get 5 or six scones out of the spherical.
-Gather the trappings, re-roll to the equal thickness, and cut extra, repeating until you have got complete of 8.
 Dust a massive baking tray with flour and arrange the scones on it.
-Lightly brush each one with buttermilk or milk, then dirt with a bit more flour.
+Lightly brush each one with buttermilk or milk, then dirt with more flour.
 Bake at the top shelf of a pre-heated oven – 220ºC (200ºC fan oven) – for 10-12min, or till nicely risen and golden.
-Transfer scones to a cord rack to chill for 5min or until heat.
+Transfer scones to a cord rack to chill for 5min or until heated.